Humanitarian and political background

 24-year-old Syrian young woman, Islahiye, Turkey

-As of late 2015, 2 out of 3 school-aged Syrian refugee children in Turkey were not enrolled in formal education programmes.
+As of January 2017, 40 per cent of school-aged Syrian refugee children in Turkey were not enrolled in formal education programmes.
 Nevertheless, the Turkish government, the UN and many INGOs hope to change this and aim to have all Syrian children attending school towards the end of 2017.
 Our teams are working to help children go to school.
 Our education activities, in partnership with a Turkish NGO running multiservice centres, aim at the following:

 Target out-of-school children with informal catch-up classes and Turkish courses, so they can fill learning gaps, reduce the language barrier and subsequently transition to public Turkish schools.

 Provide information to families on the importance on enrolling their children into public Turkish school and provide them with information on the enrolment procedures.

 Information, counselling and legal assistance (ICLA)

 In 2017, NRC will initiate ICLA projects in several provinces.
 Our services will equip populations of concern to navigate the administrative, bureaucratic, and legal challenges in accessing rights and services.

 Information campaigns are combined with targeted outreach activities to identify the most vulnerable and provide them with more direct, gender-sensitive support, such as legal counselling, accompaniment, and referrals to appropriate services and support mechanisms (e.g. referring cases of sexual and gender based violence and child protection to specialized agencies).

 Maximizing synergies with NRC’s other programme components, ICLA activities focus on issues pertaining to employment and work permits, business development and access to education.
 Civil Documentation and Housing, Land & Property rights are other important focus areas.